ByteBotsDev/MikuBoat/README.md

 If you read this whole thing, you're a real one and you certainly have interest in our work.
 You can try to apply to join the ByteBots team anytime on our Discord, if applications are open!
 We love to hire new people to help us with our work.

 Stay safe out there,
-- neg
+- s1ckles

 # Additional info
-- Owner: dio
+- Owner: s1ckles
 - Co-Owner: Sofia
-- Main developers: neglekt, Sofia
+- Main developers: s1ckles, Sofia
-- Contributors: neglekt, Sofia
+- Contributors: s1ckles, Sofia

 We love anyone who tries to help us by contributing or trying to help us improve our bot.
 Join our Discord or contact us if you wanna contribute